Florida Arrest Warrants

 In some cases, a warrant may be issued for an individual’s arrest but the suspect either does not know about the warrant or is actively avoiding law enforcement to evade arrest.
 In either case, the law enforcement agency will continue to hold this warrant until they are able to serve it, at which point the suspect will be arrested for the crimes alleged in the document.

 If a warrant has been issued but has not been served due to any circumstance, it is considered outstanding.
-The most appropriate way to handle these issues is to hire an attorney immediately and start working on the best ways to resolve these issues as soon as you can.
+The most appropriate way to handle an outstanding warrant in Pennsylvania is to hire an attorney immediately and start working on the best ways to resolve these issues as soon as you can.

 The Effects of Outstanding Warrants